Use the correct term and follow the rules for capitalising government terms. People find it easier to understand content that has a consistent style.

 Use a shortened form of the name only if the department or agency uses it regularly in their own content.

 If you cite a source written by an organisation that has since changed its name, use the name published in the source.
-This might be not be the organisation’s current name.
+This might not be the organisation’s current name.

 Department of Finance owns the policy.
 The